Foreign transaction fees: What to know

 Using your debit card while abroad could be a way to avoid foreign transaction fees if your card doesn’t charge them.
 But some accounts might have international ATM fees.
 Separate ATM operator fees are something to look out for too.

-Before you leave the country, you might want to check whether your current card charges these fees.
+Before you leave home, you might want to check whether your current card charges these fees.
 If so, you could find out whether there’s a branch location or partner bank where you’re headed.
 You might be able to make free cash withdrawals from one of those locations.

 Capital One doesn’t charge additional fees for foreign debit card transactions.
 But you may be charged a fee by the operator if you use an out-of-network ATM.